Bake Play Smile

 How long do shortbread biscuits last?

-You can store shortbread biscuits at room temperature for up to 1 week.
+Shortbread biscuits can be stored at room temperature for up to one week.
 They will last longer than that but will soften over time.

 How do you know when the biscuits are ready?